dduan/django-sophie/README.txt

 =============

-Sophie is just another django-based blog engine, that could run on a bit more database backend than usual.
+Sophie is just another django-based blog engine, that could run on a bit more database backend, if any, than the rest.

 Design Goals
 ------------